Complexes of stable $\infty$-categories: Basic concepts

 \subsection{Lax additivity}

 For given abelian groups $A$ and $B$, their product and coproduct are characterized by the universal cones

 respectively.
 The fact that these constructions agree up to canonical isomorphism is typically indicated by using the terminology {\em direct sum}, and the notation $A \oplus B$.
-This phenomenon is referred to as the {\em semiadditivity} of the category of abelian groups. {\em Additivity} then amounts to the extra condition of the resulting monoid structure on $\Hom(A,B)$ being a group.\todo{maybe use shearing maps here, this does not yet appear?}
+This phenomenon is referred to as the {\em semiadditivity} of the category of abelian groups. {\em Additivity} then amounts to the extra condition of the resulting abelian monoid structure on $\Hom(A,B)$ being a group.

 As already indicated in \S \ref{subsec:rules-of-categorification}, the analogous categorified universal constructions typically involve more data, invisible upon passing to $K_0$.
 Namely, beyond a pair of stable $\infty$-categories $\A$, $\B$, we are also given an exact functor $F\colon \A \to \B$.
 The relevant universal constructions that we may build from this data are characterized by the universal cones depicted in Figure \ref{fig:laxcones}.